shanayhpatel/Farm_Documentation/getting_started/farmInfo_software_hardware.md

 [todo]: <> (New link once software packages documentation is ready, talk about what we want to keep)

 ## Hardware

+Hardware specifications of Farm.

+Hardware from both Farm II and Farm III are still in service; Farm I has been decommissioned as of 2014.

 **Interconnect**